The Best Vegan Bread You Can Buy at the Grocery Store

 This loaf of bread is made from freshly sprouted, organic grains, organic sprouted lentils and fresh yeast, among other good-for-you ingredients.
 (See what else is in Ezekiel bread.)
 It even has more calcium, fiber, iron and protein than the average slice.

 Ezekiel bread is a top pick among parents, too.
 “It is less processed and more nutritious when compared to other bread on the market,” says Tiffany Konecko of Farmulosity.
 “It has no oils, no sugars, no preservatives and no artificial ingredients.”
+Want a vegan butter recipe that’s just as clean?
+Check out our homemade cashew butter, which is shockingly easy to make!

 I personally love Dave’s Killer Bread, especially the Good Seed and Power Seed versions.
 There’s not a single artificial ingredient in either loaf.
 Dave’s also offers a thinly-sliced for those who don’t want the extra carbs.
 What’s more?
 The brand makes a variety of organic, whole-grain bagels!
-Find more vegan breakfast ideas that put this bread to work.
+Find vegan breakfast ideas that put this bread to work.

 Arnold has a variety of bread to choose from, including 12-Grain, Multi-Grain, Health Nut, Country Potato and Country Oatmeal.
 Arnold’s Oatnut bread is free of artificial flavors, high fructose corn syrup and of course, animal products of any kind.